iTrooz/nmap-appimage/README.md

 ln -s ncat nmap.AppImage
 ./ncat -lvp 8080
 ```
+Note : if the environnment you are in doesn't have fuse, you may need to add the flag `--appimage-extract-and-run`

+## How ?
 Launching multiple executables from the same AppImage is possible thanks to a modified AppRun , which was inspired by https://www.skepticats.com/rox/wrappers.html#template

 You can find a more generic modified version at https://gist.github.com/iTrooz/f287a48b95d672c3c97fea4f12a40891